oasoobi/noteblockplus/readme-en.md

 [Download the latest version](https://github.com/oasoobi/noteblockplus/releases/latest/download/noteblockplus.mcpack)

 ## Caution:
  - When creating a world, the Beta API must be enabled before adding the add-on.
+Symbol of Holiday Creator must be enabled as well.
  - In rare cases, an error may occur if you hit repeatedly.

 ## How to use: